-Researcher Sandra Pascoe has developed a uniquely Mexican method of making biodegradable plastic, EFE reports: out of nopal juice.
+Researcher Sandra Pascoe has developed a uniquely Mexican method of making biodegradable plastic: out of nopal juice.

 After many experiments, Sandra Pascoe, of the Universidad del Valle de Atemajac (Univa) in Guadalajara, México, has developed a method of turning nopal juice into an environmentally-friendly biodegradable plastic.

 Sandra started out grinding up small chunks of dried nopal to make the plastic mixture, but the result oxidized too quickly.
 So she turned to the juice.